Shot List¶

 Depends on Add Metadata's frame counter track

-Shot List reads its shot boundaries and shot codes from a frame counter track that Add Metadata places on the timeline — it doesn't read the spreadsheet directly.
-Run Clip Inventory → fill in shot codes → Add Metadata (with Frame Counter enabled) before opening this tool.
+Shot List reads its shot boundaries and shot codes from a frame counter track that Add Metadata places on the timeline.
+Run Clip Inventory → fill in shot codes → Add Metadata (with Frame Counter enabled) before using Shot List.
 See Export a Shot List for the full chain.

 Launching it¶